 The pluot — a funny-sounding fruit that one might hesitate to say out loud, but one worthy of the effort.
 They’re sweet, high in vitamin C, and low in calories.
 The pluot sounds a lot like our next favorite fruit, and it could be yours too.
 If you’re curious about this hybrid fruit, read on as we attempt to do it justice in the article below.

 What is a Pluot?

-Let’s get one thing straight first: the pluot fruit is not the same as the equally nutritious plum.
+Let’s get one thing straight: the pluot fruit is different from the equally nutritious plum.
 Sure, it may sound like it.
 Not to mention, it bears an uncanny resemblance to the plum fruit too.
 However, they differ in both flavor and texture.

-You see, on the outside, the pluot looks like a plum with spots and has smooth skin.
+The pluot looks like a plum with spots and smooth skin on the outside.
 Inside, the texture is similar to that of an apricot.
 This is because the pluot is a hybrid fruit that is 75% plum and 25% apricot.

 It takes on all of the things that we love about apricot and plum, making it an absolute treat to the taste buds.

 Before the pluot, there was the plumcot.
 The plumcot was a plum apricot hybrid developed in the 19th century by Luther Burbank.
 This particular fruit was made out of equal parts apricot and plum.
 While this specific hybrid fruit did not gain much popularity, it set a powerful precedent for other horticulturists and plant breeders.

 Building on Burbank’s experimentation, Zaiger introduced a new hybrid between plum and apricot in the 1980s.
 The difference this time was that the fruit favored the characteristics of the plum by 75% and was combined with 25% apricot.
 This was how the pluot fruit was introduced.

 Zaiger did not just release a single type of pluot fruit.
 In fact, he developed a variety of these sweet and flavorful hybrid fruits.